 Doctor of Philosophy in Engineering and Applied Science

 The Doctor of Philosophy (Ph.D.) in Engineering and Applied Science is a joint effort across multiple departments within the College of Sciences and the Dr. Robert A. Savoie College of Engineering.
 Students pursuing this specialized degree program focus in-depth on one scientific or engineering field and also acquire a comprehensive understanding of related interdisciplinary topics.
 Coursework assists students with developing the crucial research, analytical, and design skills needed to secure a high-level engineering or scientific position in academia, government, industry, or research.

 Graduate Certificate in Data Analytics

 As more data becomes available, businesses need analysts to sift through, process, and make sense of all the structured and unstructured information out there.
-New for Fall 2019, UNO’s graduate certificate in Data Analytics is a career-oriented, 12 credit–hour program that equips students with the specialized skills needed to examine large, unmanageable quantities of data, present their findings, and make sound business decisions.
+Inaugurated in Fall 2019, UNO’s graduate certificate in Data Analytics is a career-oriented, 12 credit–hour program that equips students with the cutting-edge specialized skills needed to examine large, unmanageable quantities of data, present their findings, and make sound business decisions.

 For advancing your career, learn more about this program’s structure and requirements, or request additional information.

 What can you learn in Mathematics?
 Across undergraduate and graduate courses, the Department of Mathematics can expose you to many subfields and applied areas, such as the following: